kohler/hotcrp/README.md

 `session.gc_maxlifetime` to 86400 anyway, then edit `conf/options.php`
 to set `$Opt["sessionLifetime"]` to the correct session timeout.

-5. Edit MySQL’s my.cnf (typical locations: `/etc/mysql/my.cnf` or
+5. Edit MariaDB’s my.cnf (typical locations: `/etc/mariadb/my.cnf` or
-`/etc/mysql/mysql.conf.d/mysqld.cnf`) to ensure that MySQL can handle paper-sized objects.
+`/etc/mariadb/mysql.conf.d/mysqld.cnf`) to ensure that MySQL can handle paper-sized objects.
 It should contain something like this:

         [mysqld]
         max_allowed_packet=32M

     max_allowed_packet must be at least as large as the largest paper you are willing to accept.
 It defaults to 1M on some systems, which is not nearly large enough.
 HotCRP will warn you if it is too small.
-Some MySQL setups, such as on Mac OS X, may not have a my.cnf by default;
-just create one.
-If you edit my.cnf, also restart the mysqld server.
+Some MariaDB or MySQL setups, such as on Mac OS X, may not have a my.cnf by default; just create one.
+If you edit my.cnf, also restart the database server.
-On Linux try something like `sudo /etc/init.d/mysql restart`.

 6. Enable a mail transport agent, such as Postfix or Sendmail.
 You may need help from an administrator to ensure HotCRP can send mail.